UPPMAX/HPC-python/docs/parallel.rst

          print("Integral value is %e, Error is %e" % (integral, abs(integral - 0.0)))
          print("Time spent: %.2f sec" % (endtime-starttime))

-The most expensive part in this code is the double `for loop` and this will be the target for parallelization.
 We can run this code on the terminal as follows:

 .. code-block:: sh